fremag/MemoScope.Net/README.md

 Yes, I use it at work.

 My users/colleagues can run some simulations for days and they can set dozen of parameters with a lot of input data.
-So memory issues happens oftenly.
+So memory issues happens often.
 I used to try to fix them with a memory profiler but sometimes I could not: it takes too long to reproduce the issue or I could not get the exact configuration/data they set in the application or they are working in another place I can't connect to.

-I learnt them to dump the memory so now I  can analyze it on my machine and I could find a lof of memory leaks or peaks, bugs etc
+I taught them to dump the memory so now I  can analyze it on my machine and I could find a lof of memory leaks or peaks, bugs etc

 # Thanks to...
 * [Lee Culver](https://github.com/leculver) for his [ClrMd](https://github.com/Microsoft/clrmd) library, without it, MemoScope.Net would not exist.